yuanchuan/sveltekit-autoimport/README.md

 ## Flat

-If the `flat` option is set to be true, no namespace is added.
+If the `flat` option is set to be true, no namespace will be added.

 ```js
 autoImport({